 The Network Model: The nodes in the causal network will be genes and the edges between genes will represent positive and negative influences.
 A positive coefficient associated with an edge implies that the edge is inductive.
 A negative coefficient corresponds to a repressive edge.
 For a given target gene Z, these coefficients will be reflected in the form of an equation gene Z = c1*A + c2*B + c3*C …. , where A, B, and C are expression levels of transcription factor genes.
 So, if c1 is positive, then gene Z will rise (increase in expression, because Z would be positive) as gene A rises (i.e., A to Z would be an inductive edge) assuming the other genes are held constant.
 If c2 were negative, then an increase in expression of B would cause a decrease in Z, all else being equal.
 Thus, B to Z would be a repressive edge.
-Typically, machine learning algorithms to infer such equations will include a regularization factor that will limit the number of additive products on the right hand side to roughly three or four (DENNIS CAN THIS BE UP TO 10?), but this still means that even for 100 genes, our algorithms would have to find the proper 400 edges out of a possible 5,000 and assign coefficients to those edges.
+Typically, machine learning algorithms to infer such equations will include a regularization factor that will limit the number of additive products on the right hand side to roughly ten, but this still means that even for 100 genes, our algorithms would have to find the proper 1,000 edges out of a possible 5,000 and assign coefficients to those edges.
 Regularization is a form of parsimony: we want to find the simplest model that explains the behavior.
 Simpler models tend to be more robust to noise because they avoid overfitting.
 In fact, as part of our quest for simplicity, our initial model will be “linear” as opposed to quadratic.
-(A quadratic model would include terms of the form d*B*C, where B and C would be gene expressions of TF pairs that interact.
-We consider refining our initial models with a quadratic model for TF interactions in Aim 3.
-Surprisingly, linear models explain behavior well in network predictions.
-A model explains behavior if it can predict the state of one gene given the state of other genes at previous time points.
-For example, we used this linear modeling approach to successfully predict regulatory edges in a network generated from time-series data in nitrate-treated plants [Krouk et al 2010].
+(A quadratic model would include terms of the form d*B*C, where B and C would be gene expressions of TF pairs that interact in a multiplicative fashion.
+We will refine our initial models with a quadratic model for TF interactions in Aim 3, but only in special cases.
+Surprisingly, linear models can explain behavior well in network predictions.
+A model explains behavior if it can predict the state of one gene given the state of other genes at previous time points [Krouk et al 2010].

 Building a Pipeline of Machine Learning Algorithms to integrate learning from distinct data-types.
 One reasonable approach to combining multiple forms of evidence to derive network edges is to establish a machine learning pipeline (Fig. X, figure dfg.eps) that analyzes different kinds of data using different algorithms.
 In one such pipeline we subjected to preliminary validation testing, the GENIE3 algorithm is used on steady state data (resulting from N-treatments), the MCZ algorithm (short for the Median Corrected Z-score method [Greenfield, (2010]) is used for TF perturbation data, followed by the DFG algorithm (short for Dynamic Factor Graph) for time-series data [Krouk (2010].
 In this pipeline, the GENIE3 and MCZ algorithms assign initial weights to certain edges that are then refined by the DFG algorithm.
-In preliminary work, done for a book we have written called Network Inference in Molecular Biology, [Lingeman/Shasha 2012], we show using data from the DREAM benchmark (Dialogue for Reverse Engineering Assessments and Methods) [Schaffter, (2011)] that the GENIE3MCZDFG pipeline is better than using any single machine learning algorithm by itself.
+In preliminary work, done for a book we have written called Network Inference in Molecular Biology: a hands-on approach, [Lingeman/Shasha 2012], we show using data from the DREAM benchmark (Dialogue for Reverse Engineering Assessments and Methods) [Schaffter, (2011)] that the GENIE3MCZDFG pipeline is better than using any single machine learning algorithm by itself.